maqifrnswa/PCSI/README.md

 ### PCSI Reference Application
 A remote amateur radio station on a high altitude balloon or satellite transmitting images back to ground stations.
 Remote station is assumed to have little computing power, so minimal processing will occur on the remote state.
 The link is unconnected (i.e., one directional broadcasts) and will lead to corrupted/lost packets.

+### How to use the software
+Demo loading an image and transmitting over a TNC over KISS.
+Demo the receiving software for listening for packets on KISS and reconstructing the image.

 ### How does it work (summary)
 Using compressed sensing imaging, one can reconstruct full images from random selections of pixels from that image.
 We therefore transmit random selections of pixels in each packet so that each packet contains information from the entire image, and combining multiple packets improves received image fidelity (e.g., resolution).
 A good intro is here: http://www.pyrunner.com/weblog/2016/05/26/compressed-sensing-python/.